Clever-ISA/Clever-ISA/specs/Floating-Point.md

 - 0x11b (fabs): Computes the absolute value of the operand, and stores the result in the operand.
 - 0x11c (fneg): Negates the operand, and stores the result in the operand
 - 0x11d (finv): Calculates the multiplicative inverse of the operand
-- 0x11e (fcmpz): Compares the floating point operand with +0.0, and sets flags according to the comparison.
 - 0x11f (erfc): Computes the 1.0-erf(x) of the operand, without loss of precision, and stores the result in the operand.
 - 0x120 (fadd): Adds the second operand to the first.
 - 0x121 (fsub): Subtracts the second operand operand from the first.
 - 0x122 (fmul): Multiplies the first operand by the second.
 - 0x123 (fdiv): Divides the first operand by the second
-- 0x124 (fcmp): Compares two floating-point operands and sets flags according to the result
 - 0x125 (hypot): Computes the hypotenuse of the two operands and stores the result in the first.
 - 0x126 (atan2): Computes the arc tangent of the first operand, divided by the second, but use the sign of both operands to determine quadrent.
 - 0x127 (frem): Computes the remainder of the first operand, divided by the second, and stores the result in the first.